aristanetworks/avd/ansible_collections/arista/avd/docs/installation/setup-environment.md

 $ make start
 ```

-Or you can use a one-liner script available in ansible-avd repository to create this structure for you.
-This script does following actions:
+Or you can use the one-liner scripts available in ansible-avd repository to create this structure for you.

-- Create local folder for development
-- Instantiate a local git repository (no remote)
-- Clone AVD and CVP collections
-- Deploy Makefile

-Because we are cloning ansible collection using git, it is recommended to read documentation about [how to setup ansible to use collection based on git clone](../setup-git/#update-your-ansiblecfg).

 __To use AVD only__

-This one-liner will install AVD and CVP collection using latest version released on github.
+This one-liner will install AVD and CVP collection using the latest version released on Github.
 These branches might have some difference with the devel branch.

 ```shell
 $ sh -c "$(curl -fsSL https://get.avd.sh)"